PrestaShop/prestashop.github.io/howtos/module/_posts/2016-07-07-Common-mistakes-while-coding-module.md

 ### 3. Data validation - do not trust your users or yourself!

-Recent events show that even the most popular modules or themes can be affected security flow and exploited by hackers.
+Recent events show that even the most popular modules or themes can be affected by security flaws and exploited by hackers.
 There are a few simple steps which will help you keep your modules secure:

 - Always check the input data: use `Tools::getValue('var')` instead of `$_POST['var']`, `$_GET['var']`.
-- [Type hinting](http://php.net/manual/en/language.oop5.typehinting.php) makes sure the value has the correct type: use `(int)`, `(bool)`, `(float)` properly, check the public methods available in the [`classes/Validate.php`](https://github.com/PrestaShop/PrestaShop/blob/develop/classes/Validate.php), such as  [`isUnsignedInt()`](https://github.com/PrestaShop/PrestaShop/blob/develop/classes/Validate.php#L686-L695).
+- [Type hinting](http://php.net/manual/en/language.oop5.typehinting.php) makes sure the value has the correct type: use `(int)`, `(bool)`, `(float)` properly, check the public methods available in the [`classes/Validate.php`](https://github.com/PrestaShop/PrestaShop/blob/develop/classes/Validate.php) file, such as  [`isUnsignedInt()`](https://github.com/PrestaShop/PrestaShop/blob/develop/classes/Validate.php#L686-L695).
 - The PrestaShop token is your friend: always check the token when doing action for logged in customers.
 Need an example?

 {% gist kpodemski/13a33eba6b43e9b6db7d29e491104ae1 %}

-  You can also check the token for guests users: I suggested [these two methods](https://github.com/PrestaShop/PrestaShop/pull/5863/files).
+  You can also check the token for guest users: I suggested [these two methods](https://github.com/PrestaShop/PrestaShop/pull/5863/files).

 - Secure your files: files outside your module's base file (such as `ajax.php`, `upload.php`, etc.) should have a check at their very beginning in order to make sure they cannot be triggered directly.
 Here is example: